Table of Contents

 2. Feedback loops and continuous improvement

 Data products are not static deliverables.
-Users need change.
+Users need to change.
 Business logic evolves.
 Even the best products eventually require rework or redesign.

 This is why feedback loops are critical.
 They ensure that the product evolves with its users.
 Feedback can be gathered in several ways: